 The Rasch model places both performance and item difficulty (estimated in terms of log-odds or logits) on the same continuum.
-When the model assumptions are met, the Rasch model provides estimates of examinee performance and item difficulty that are theoretically invariant across random samples of the same examinee population.
+When the model assumptions are met, the Rasch model provides

 3.2 Software and Estimation Algorithm

 Item calibration was implemented via the WINSTEPS 2015 computer program (Wright and Linacre, 2015), which employs unconditional (UCON), joint maximum likelihood estimation (JMLE).